 The early development of arithmetic skill is an important, enduring, and widely studied topic.
 It is known that children's arithmetic strategies transition from overt, effortful, unreliable skills such as finger counting, to more efficient, reliable, and often covert skills, such as highly proceduralized covert strategies, and sometimes direct memory retrieval.
 In the '80s and '90s specific theories, often instantiated in computational models, were proposed to explain these transitions.
-Recently, however, systems neuroscience has produced detailed descriptions of how multiple cognitive systems (memory, language, control, visual, motor, etc.) interact via distributed brain networks (dPFC, hippocampus, SPL/IPS, VOTC, etc.) in complex cognition, and how these interactions change during development.
-Earlier models of arithmetic development have not been updated to encompass these results.
-The present proposal aims, first (1) to update previous theories and computational models of early arithmetic development to create a new neurocomputational framework that encompasses findings from systems neuroscience; and second (2) to apply the new framework to provide hypotheses regarding observed comorbidities relating atypical language and arithmetic development.
+However, these early computational models were learning models instead of developmental models which, by strengthening and weakening connectivity between systems, can address fundamental discrepancies between major theories (don’t know yet).
+More importantly, recent systems neuroscience has produced detailed descriptions of how multiple cognitive systems (memory, language, control, visual, motor, etc.) interact via distributed brain networks (dPFC, hippocampus, SPL/IPS, VOTC, etc.) in complex cognition, and how these interactions change during development.
+On one hand, existing models of arithmetic development, as an exemplar process of such multi-system interactions, do not have the capacity to encompass these results.
+On the other hand, some system neuroscience findings also pose challenges to existing theories that require computational models to address.
+The present proposal aims, first (1) to establish a new and [open-to-public [secondary activity?] [??
+Data Repo]] neurocomputational framework that advances previous theories and models by encompassing findings from systems neuroscience; and second (2) to apply the new framework to provide testable hypotheses regarding the mechanism and consequences of the interaction between multiple systems such as observed comorbidities relating arithmetic and reading difficulties in children.

 Specific Aims

-Aim 1: Revise existing computational models of children’s arithmetic strategy use and change to encompass our recent understanding of how the brain typically works and develops as a cognitive system.
+Aim 1: Establish a new neurocomputational framework of children’s arithmetic strategy use and change to encompass our recent understanding of how the brain typically works and develops as a cognitive system.

-Hypothesis 1A: The revised models can reproduce observed regularities in strategy usage and change, as could the old models.
-(I.e., They are no worse than the existing models in encompassing the basic performance data.)
+Hypothesis 1A: [[replication]]The new models can reproduce observed regularities in strategy usage and change, as could the old models.
+[Do we need this?
+(I.e., They are no worse than the existing models in encompassing the basic performance data.)]

+H1b(and c combined) could read: Based upon SNS findings and hyps re wiring changes, can we probide a better/clearer/cleaner? (or even at all) account of the same data in strat change?

-Hypothesis 1B: The revised models furthermore reproduce and provide explanations for observed regularities in the interactive activation patterns among neuro-pathways in brain systems during performance.
+[[Hypothesis 1B: The new models furthermore reproduce and provide explanations for observed regularities in the interactive activation patterns among neuro-pathways in brain systems during performance.
 (I.e., They can additionally encompass systems data.)
+[E.g., explain the delay in min via SNS!]

+[[Get crosssectional data, like Siegler and Shipley but with much more detailed data gathering -- video and drilling in]]

 Hypothesis 1C: The revised models furthermore reproduce and provide explanations for observed changes in interactive activation patterns across development.
-(I.e., They can additionally encompass systems-level developmental data.)
+(I.e., They can additionally encompass systems-level developmental data.)]]

-An example of the sort of explanation that could be developed from this aim is that the development of cognitive control supports transition to memory retrieval of arithmetic facts and the dynamic change from counting to retrieving in turns stabilizes the maturation of the cognitive control system.
+An example of the sort of explanation that could be developed from this aim is how the development of cognitive control can support transition to memory retrieval of arithmetic facts, [[(p.s. meta-stragies)-> rehersal of results?
+Rehersal of strategy?
+Review of traces of execution for error correction?]] and how the dynamic change from counting to retrieval in turn stabilizes the maturation of the cognitive control system.
+[For example: Simple explanation of why min happens later is that you can't rearchitect your strategies until you can meta-process them. -- but see Hansen, et al]

-Place holder: updated models with predictions for
+[Secondarily: Data and model repo: Place holder: We will also aggregate existing behavioral data on the strategy changes during arithmetic development to validate predictions and performances of the models.]

+Aim 2: highly modular language module